Lubricant Procurement TCO Framework: Beyond the Drum Price

 |---|---|---|

-The premium option costs 28% more per litre but produces a 3% lower TCO.
-Multiply this across 20-50 hydraulic systems in a plant and the absolute savings are meaningful — typically Rs 5-15 lakh per year.
+The premium option costs 28% more per litre and produces a 3% lower TCO.
+Multiply that across the 20-50 hydraulic systems in a mid-size plant and it becomes a meaningful line in the annual budget — run it on your own numbers and the figure is yours, not an illustration.
 More importantly, the premium option also reduces the number of disruption events to production from 2 per year to 1 per machine, which has secondary benefits (less risk of rebuild errors during reassembly, less production-schedule disruption).

 The argument that gets procurement on board